vercel/micro/README.md

 **`sendError(req, res, error)`**

 - Use `require('micro').sendError`.
-- Used as the default handler for `onError`.
+- Used as the default handler for errors thrown.
 - Automatically sets the status code of the response based on `error.statusCode`.
 - Sends the `error.message` as the body.
 - During development (when `NODE_ENV` is set to `'development'`), stacks are printed out with `console.error` and also sent in responses.